Xeno Müller: Retirement and career

 Having lived in the United States since 1992 (and attending Brown University) Müller became a naturalized citizen of the United States in early 2004.
 He then announced he would trial for the US team for the Athens Olympics.
 He had won all of the preliminary trial races.
 However, just before the start of the final set of trials, there were a number of high-profile killings of foreigners in Iraq as part of the Iraq War, and Americans were believed to be potential targets for violence at the Olympics by al-Qaeda.
 Müller pulled out of the trials, saying:

 When you have three children and a wife and you leave them, then leave them again to go overseas, and you see somebody's head getting cut off ... you start having clouds in your head for why you want to proceed like this, with all the responsibility about traveling, leaving the family, etcetera.

-Müller currently runs an indoor rowing studio called The Iron Oarsman in Orange County, California, and is a goodwill ambassador for the sport of rowing.
-At this time, he is the sole producer of indoor rowing workout DVDs.

-He is married to his wife Erin, and has four children.
+He is married and has four children.